CPSC-1517/Take-Home-Exercises-May-2024/Exercise1/README.md

 ## Overview

-Your task is to generate a set of simple data types to represent the primary objects for managing renovation projects.
+Your task is to generate a set of simple data types to represent the primary objects for managing Books in a projects.

 For this exercise, place all the required property data types in the namespace `BookSystem` and ensure that they are `public`.
 Create your project as a **class library** (.NET Core 8).
 You have been supplied a Unit Tests project that will inform you if your work will meet specifications. **Ensure you follow the given class diagrams for the Unit Tests to work.**